OTMaC/otmac.github.io/content/details.md

-The contest will be held in-person around the end of November 2023.
+The contest will be held in-person at the Beaverbrook Library on Feb 24, 2024.
+For any questions, email us at `hello@otmac.ca` or join our [Discord server](https://discord.gg/uTv98NNKtw).

 ## Registration

-To register a team for the contest, send us an email (`hello -at- otmac -dot- ca`) and include a list of all your team members.
+To register a team for the contest, you must fill out the registration form [here](https://forms.gle/o1MzGwCdYTTgtoZR7).

 ## Competition Style

-We have multiple stages to our competition - similar to HMMT and SuMAC.
-The winners overall will be determined by their performances in each section/stage.
-In any given round, problems can appear from combinatorics, number theory, algebra, and geometry.
-It is guaranteed that no calculation will require calculus.
+We have multiple stages to our competition - similar to HMMT and CTMC, if you've participated in those contests before.
+There's going to be three rounds and the winners will be decided based on their performances in all the stages.
+In any given round, problems can appear from combinatorics, number theory, algebra, and geometry with the guarantee that calculus is not required.
 Calculators are not allowed.
+The three rounds that will take place are Individual, Team, and Tournament.

 ### Individual

-For this round, each person has an hour to answer 10 short answer questions with an integer between 0 and 999.
-The team score is determined by the sum of each team members score.
+This will be the first round lasting 1 hour.
+Each person will work by themselves and a team's overall score will be the sum of each of the individual scores.
+The responses will be short answer (so showing your work is not necessary).

 ### Team

-Teams of four will compete against each other with 20 short answer problems.
-However, each problem will have a different point value and the score for the round will be the sum of all problem values solved.
+In this round, 20 multiple choice problems will be given and everyone in a team will work together to solve these problems in 50 minutes.

 ### Tournament

-The top 4 teams based on Individuals and Teams will face each other in a elimination tournament to determine the final 3 winners.
+The final round will be a tournament style competition between the top four teams based on Individual and Team scores.
+The four teams will compete against one another with the team that solves the problems first progressing onto the next round.